 Ann Voskamp challenges us to be intentional about looking for and expressing gratitude.
 It colors my thinking to this day.

 I understand that her poetic prose doesn’t appeal to everyone.
-Grammar Nazis beware.
+Grammar Geeks beware.
 But the message is universal and important.

 Platform by Michael Hyatt